sdiehl/wiwinwlh/tutorial.md

 Monad Tutorials
 ---------------

-So many monad tutorials have been written that it begs the question, what makes monads so difficult when first learning Haskell.
-I suggest there are three aspects to why this is so:
+So many monad tutorials have been written that it begs the question: what makes monads so difficult when first learning Haskell?
+I hypothesize there are three aspects to why this is so:

 1. *There are several levels on indirection with desugaring.*